confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 ---

-ksqlDB supports several combinations of encryption and authentication on its client-facing and internal endpoints, and also supports many of the security features of the other services it communicates with, like {{ site.aktm }} and
+ksqlDB supports several combinations of encryption and authentication on its client-facing and internal endpoints. ksqlDB also supports many of the security features of the other services it communicates with, like {{ site.aktm }} and
 {{ site.sr }}.